Background Check Duration: What to Expect

 Laws and regulations

-In specific industries — such as those where you have contact with children or vulnerable individuals — you will find that background checks are the norm.
-Often enough, this is because of certain state laws or guidelines.
 The employer may have no choice but to run a background check before they can onboard a new member of staff.
 Keep in mind that the sector in which you work may determine how likely you are to need a background check.

-Next up, let’s talk about how long a background check takes.
 As a golden rule, pre-employment background checks usually take two to five business days

-Worried that your checks are taking ages?
-There are a few factors that can make the turnaround times longer, or delay a job candidate from hearing about the results.
+There are a few factors that can make the turnaround times longer or delay a job candidate from hearing about the results.

 While two to five business days is how long it generally takes for the potential employer to get the results back, don't expect a reply right away.
 The hiring manager may have a wealth of other tasks they need to deal with before they come back to you with their final answer.
-It may take one to two weeks to hear back after a background check is done.
+It may take one to two weeks to hear back after a background check is complete.

 It’s important to remember that a background check is usually a good sign that the company is seriously considering you for the position.
 Let’s take a look at some other common questions regarding a background check during the screening process.